 Mobilization technique: A physiotherapist will treat using a range of massage techniques and electrical therapies.

-On the other hand, physiotherapists are also able to help with back pain as they specialize in musculoskeletal injuries.
+On the other hand, physiotherapists are also able to help with back pain and sports injuries as they specialize in musculoskeletal injuries.
 They place more emphasis on working with individual tissues which have been injured, rather than the entire body as an interconnected system.
 They do not have the same amount of required education and training as chiropractors, but they still have effective pain management strategies.